richardk88/atl-wdi/homework/pirate_jokes/node_answer.md

 *BLUEBIRD - A fully featured promise library with focus on innovative features and performance

-3.How many downloads did this package have in the last month?
+##How many downloads did this package have in the last month?

 *LODASH - 42,048,376